chef/chef-oss-practices/project-membership.md

 The following requirements apply to the portions of a project for which one would be an approver.

+- Enabled [two-factor authentication] on their GitHub account
 - Must already be a reviewer of the codebase (each project may define a minimum reviewer tenure requirement to qualify)
 - Primary reviewer for several substantial PRs to the codebase (each project may define a minimum to qualify)
 - Nominated by an approver _and_ seconded by a project owner